 - Changed the traditional artist-viewer relationship, offering original work to be viewed expressly in the home in what amounted to a 1:1 setting.

 - Moved past the question as to whether or not language could be trusted.
-It rendered it moot by mailing the work.
+Johnson rendered it moot by mailing the work.
 If the Post Office could be trusted to deliver the work to the address on the envelope, how could you not ‘trust’ the work inside to be faithful to the same basic notions of language?

 - It could not be reviewed…